 Larson was appointed by then-Governor Mitt Romney in January 2005 to the Rose Fitzgerald Kennedy Greenway Conservancy Board, where she served as vice chair of the board until October 2012.
 She was also chosen by Mayor Menino in 2004 to the Boston Host Committee for the Democratic National Convention, and was appointed by Governor-Elect Mitt Romney in November 2002 to chair the Transportation and Housing Transition Team.

 Larson serves as a director of Unum Group, chairing Unum's Regulatory Compliance Committee.
-She is also a director of Blue Cross and Blue Shield of Massachusetts, where she is vice chair of the board.
 She previously served as a director on the boards of KeySpan Energy and RSA Security before the companies were acquired by National Grid and EMC, respectively.
 Larson presently holds the post of president of the Massachusetts Conference for Women and the Massachusett's Women's Forum.
 In addition she is a board or advisory council member of several prominent professional, charitable and civic organizations including Roger Williams University School of Law, the Massachusetts High Technology Council, University of Massachusetts Center for Collaborative Leadership, the Massachusetts Society for the Prevention of Cruelty to Children and Rosie's Place.
 She is a member of the Bar in Massachusetts and Virginia.

 Larson received her bachelor of arts with honors from Vassar College and earned her juris doctor from the University of Virginia School of Law.
 She received an Honorary Doctorate of Laws from Northeastern University in 2005 and from Mount Wachusett Community College in 2003.
 She is married to Allen Larson, an attorney.
 The Larsons are the proud owners of three Labrador retrievers, Harry Jr., Sally and Teak.